 Sizing and Fitting

 Saddle fit for the rider is equally important as saddle fit for the horse.
 The primary consideration for the rider of a treeless saddle is the seat size.

 The Freeform Saddles are available in seat size 15” – 19” [English saddle seat sizing].

-It may be beneficial to have someone help you.
+It is helpful to have someone assist you.

 Sit on a stool or chair so your thigh lies parallel to the ground.
 Use a tape measure to measure the length of your upper leg from the back edge of your buttock to the point of knee (see diagram below).

 From the chart below, check your measurement against those in the left column and match up to the seat sizes in the right column.

 Leg Measurement Up To / Seat Size Required